-The following table summarizes the results of operations for all our behavioral health care facilities during the three and six-month periods ended June 30, 2016 and 2015 which includes our behavioral health results on a same facility basis, the impact of the facilities acquired or opened within the previous twelve months, and the impact of provider tax assessments which increased net revenues and other operating expenses but had no impact on income before income taxes (dollar amounts in thousands):
+The following table summarizes the results of operations for all our behavioral health care services during the three-month periods ended March 31, 2017 and 2016.
+These amounts include: (i) our behavioral health care results on a same facility basis, as indicated above; (ii) the impact of provider tax assessments which increased net revenues and other operating expenses but had no impact on income before income taxes, and; (iii) certain other amounts including the results of facilities acquired or opened during the past twelve months including the behavioral health care facilities acquired in the U.K. in connection with our acquisition of Cambian Group, PLC's adult services division which was acquired in late December, 2016.
+Dollar amounts below are reflected in thousands.